Florence Henniker: Literary legacy

 Her authorship played a prominent role in the "feminisation" of all literary works on the market during that time.
 In 1898, the Spectator described her novel Sowing the Sand as a book "conform[ing] generally to the type long ago established by Ouida, which in our young days used to be accounted improper, but is now food for babes."
 Reviewing her collection of short stories Contrasts in 1903, the same magazine said its contents showed "much insight into character, and an almost inhuman power of devising heartrending situations in everyday life."

 However, Richard Sylva (Eastern Illinois University) has claimed that in contemporary times, owing to Henniker's collaboration with Hardy, which overshadowed her own writing career, modernist literature overtaking the romance novel genre in terms of being considered high art, and exclusion from the Dictionary of National Biography, Henniker would be virtually unknown except for her connection to "three well-known men...her father, Lord Houghton, her brother...later second Lord Houghton, and her literary collaborator and rejected paramour, Thomas Hardy."

+Animal rights

+Henniker was an activist for animal rights, anti-vivisection, the protection of warhorses and was an opponent of the plume-trade.
+She was a member of the Committee of the Animals' Institute located on Kinnerton Street, Wilton Place.
+She was also a member of the National Anti-Vivisection Society and attended their meetings in London.
+She wrote for The Animals' Friend magazine.